Baron Dunboyne

-Baron Dunboyne was a title first held by the Petit family some time after the Norman invasion of Ireland.
+Baron Dunboyne was a title first held by the Butler dynasty some time after the Norman invasion of Ireland.

 History

 Dunboyne was part of the Lordship of Meath.
 The Petit family also had land holdings in Mullingar.
 In 1227, Ralph Petit became Bishop of Meath.
 In that capacity, he founded a priory of the Blessed Virgin in Mullingar and he endowed this establishment with the townland of Kilbraynan (or Kilbrena) in Dunboyne, along with the rectory of Dunboyne, its tithes and other ecclesiastical revenues.
 A century later, Thomas Butler, son of Theobald Butler, 4th Chief Butler of Ireland, married Sinolda, heiress of William le Petit.
 In 1324, Butler was created Baron Dunboyne by prescription.
 In this way, the Dunboyne properties and titles passed to the Butlers.
 In 1541, the barony was created by patent in the Peerage of Ireland.
 The barons are alternately numbered from the early 14th century by numbers ten greater than the number dating to the patent (e.g. the 28th/18th Baron Dunboyne died May 19, 2004).
 The first baron of this sequence in turn married the heiress to an earlier line of Barons Dunboyne.

 The family seat is Argo Hill House, near Rotherfield, East Sussex.